-This shows the engine oil pressure in the system.
-Sufficient pressure exists as long as the needle remains in the normal range (the area between the "L" and "H").

-If the gauge indicates low pressure, stop the vehicle as soon as safely possible and switch off the engine immediately.
+Indicates engine oil pressure.
+At normal operating temperature, the needle will be in the normal range (the area between the "L" and "H"); if the needle goes below the normal range, stop the vehicle as soon as safely possible and switch off the engine immediately.
 Check the oil level.
-Add oil if needed (refer to Engine oil in the Maintenance and care chapter).
+Add oil if needed (refer to Engine oil in the Maintenance and specifications chapter).
 If the oil level is correct, have your vehicle checked at your dealership or by a qualified technician.